mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/markdown-shortcodes.md

 {{% alert color="info" %}}
 Most alerts are info alerts, like this one, or warning alerts.
 If needed, you can also create a danger alert or a success alert.

 Alerts can take up one or more lines.
-To add a second paragraph, make sure to include an empty line between the first and second paragraph.
+To add a second paragraph, make sure to include an empty line between the first and second paragraphs.
 {{% /alert %}}

 {{% alert color="warning" %}}